All the scenarios on Media Helping Media are based on real events.

 What do you report?

 1) The trip you are on has been arranged and paid for by the military, and you had agreed to a code of conduct before taking part.
-You should report only what you have been told by the military and ignore information from unauthorised sources – after all, there is no way to verify what the local community members said, and it could be untrue.
+You should report only what you have been told by the military.
+You were not expected to be exposed to unauthorised sources.
+And you have no way to verify what local community members said, which could be untrue.

 2) You should request another meeting with the minders and your fellow journalists and tell the group that you chatted to the locals while they were distracted by the explosion, summarise what the local farmers told you, play your recorded interview to the group, and ask the army minders for a comment.

 3) You should write two reports.
-One covering the day’s events in line with the rules you signed up to when agreeing to take part in the trip, the other covering the conversation with the locals.
+One covering the day’s events in line with the rules you agreed to before taking part in the trip, the other covering the conversation with the locals.
 You should file both, and leave it up to your editor to make the final decision on what angle to broadcast.

 Verifying conflicting information

 In this case the reporter took the second option.
 He realised that the locals had offered another perspective on the booby trap clearance, and it needed to be checked.
 He couldn’t ignore it.
 He also felt that he should invite the army to comment on what he had witnessed.

-Being open and honest with the group about what he had seen also removed the fear that the freelance reporter might break all the rules to get a scoop that would then make it seem as though the others had missed the story.
+Being open and honest with the group about what he had seen also removed the fear that the freelance reporter might break the rules to get a scoop that would then make it seem as though the others had missed the story.